superfly/docs/reference/load-balancing.html.md

 When users generate 61+ concurrent requests from Amsterdam, 60 of those requests will be sent to the 3 instances in the ams region and then the rest will be sent to instances in other regions based on which ones are closest.

 That keeps going until we get to 200+ concurrent requests.
-At 200 concurrent requests all application instances are at their soft_limit, so Fly.io will start routing requests to the ams instances again.
-E.g., the 201st concurrent request will go to an application instance in the ams region that is currently at its soft_limit.
+At 200 concurrent requests all application instances are at their `soft_limit`, so Fly.io will start routing requests to the ams instances again.
+E.g., the 201st concurrent request will go to an application instance in the ams region that is currently at its `soft_limit`.

-When users generate 250 concurrent requests, all instances will be at their hard_limit.
-The 251st concurrent request will get delayed by the Fly.io proxy until an instance is below its hard_limit.
+When users generate 250 concurrent requests, all instances will be at their `hard_limit`.
+The 251st concurrent request will get delayed by the Fly.io proxy until an instance is below its `hard_limit`.

-If traffic is far above the hard_limit for a long period of time, Fly.io may start returning 503 Service Unavailable responses for requests that are not able to be routed to an instance.
+If traffic is far above the `hard_limit` for a long period of time, Fly.io may start returning 503 Service Unavailable responses for requests that are not able to be routed to an instance.